Twxtter/Twxtter-main/readme.md

 # Twxtter/sixFix
 (A fork of TwitFix)
 Basic flask server that serves fixed twitter video embeds to desktop discord by using either the Twitter API or Youtube-DL to grab tweet video information.
-This also automatically embeds the first link in the text of non video tweets (API Only)

 Regarding what happened to TwitFix: http://blog.hirob.in/2022-05-16-Goodbye-TwitFix/